 A special purpose acquisition company (SPAC) is formed for the purpose of raising capital through an IPO and using those funds to acquire an operating business.

-Depending on their size and structure, a SPAC may choose to list on either the NYSE or NYSE American.
+Depending on their size and structure, a SPAC may choose to list on the NYSE.

 NYSE is our premium market for the world’s largest and most well-known companies.
 NYSE-listed companies (including SPACs) benefit from a unique market model that combines state-of-the-art technology with human judgment via a Designated Market Maker (DMM) at the point of sale.
 DMMs have formal obligations to provide liquidity, improve quotes and encourage market participation.
 This ensures NYSE-listed companies receive the best possible market quality.